Scott County tops preseason softball Top 25

-The Scott County High School softball team is No. 1 in the Kentucky Softball Coaches Association’s preseason Top 25.
+Scott County High School is No. 1 in the Kentucky Softball Coaches Association’s preseason Top 25.

 The Cardinals are the defending state champions and finished 36-3 last year.
 They received 17 of 27 first-place votes.